-Though the warriors did walk on familiar paths to avoid unexpected dangerous in most of the cases, they soon realize that the new places, the ones they haven’t yet explored, offered goodies.
-A different type of luxuries – new animal species that tasted better, new fruits and probably even better locations for setting up a camp and starting a family.
+Though the warriors did walk on familiar paths to avoid unexpected dangers, in most cases, they soon realize that the new places, the ones they haven’t yet explored, offered goodies.
+A different type of luxuries – new animal species that tasted better, new fruits, and probably even better locations for setting up a camp and starting a family.
 So, people began to move across the world.
 But that wasn’t the only reason.
 There was a bigger threat – The Ice Age.

 The point I’m trying to make is the following: Ancient people traveled a lot.
-It was hard, tiresome, probably not quite fun, but one thing is certain – it was necessary.
+It was hard, tiresome, and probably not quite fun.
+However, one thing is certain – it was necessary.